-In this post, we’ll go over 4 ideas that will help you grow more efficiently and ensure you get the highest ROI from your efforts.
+In this post, we’ll go over seven ideas that will help you grow more efficiently and ensure you get the highest return on investment (ROI) from your efforts.

 You know what they say: you have to spend money to make money.
 If you want your startup to remain profitable, you have to invest in all the right areas.